 My alarm softly sings a wake up song before the sun’s rays have yet to poke their arms up over the dark sky.
 A couple more minutes of waking up, and I remember it’s time to meet God.
 I gather my laptop, Bible study, and journal in the inky darkness, being quiet so I don’t wake my husband.
 Tiptoeing down the stairs, I let out a breath at the bottom.
 I didn’t realize I was holding in air.
 I don’t want to make a sound and wake up Little Miss.
 The moments of meeting with God are precious, and I don’t want an interruption.
+My plan helps.

 I brew my tea and spread my blanket over my lap, thankful I chose to wear a fashion scarf on this chilly morning.
 Sipping my hot tea sweetened with just the right amount of raw honey, I sit wrapped in warmth, ready to meet the Lord.
 What daily bread does He have for me today?
 I can’t keep the corners of my mouth from tipping up.
 I’m not alone; He’s with me.